Targeting microRNA may benefit some ovarian and breast cancer patients

 A genetic misfire called the 3q26.2 amplicon can cause real havoc.
-In fact, it is among the most frequent chromosomal aberrations seen in many cancers, including ovarian and breast cancers.
+In fact, it’s among the most frequent chromosomal aberrations seen in many cancers, including ovarian and breast cancers.

-Researchers behind a study at The University of Texas MD Anderson Cancer Center believe they may have found a molecule-based approach to halting 3q26.2’s destructive nature.
-By manipulating a non-coding microRNA (miRNA) known as miR569 that is part of the amplicon, scientists were able to increase cell death in vitro and in vivo.
-MicroRNAs are short, non-coding RNA molecules that are important to controlling gene expression.
+Researchers behind a study at MD Anderson Cancer Center believe they may have found a molecule-based approach to halting 3q26.2’s destructive nature.
+By manipulating a noncoding microRNA (miRNA) known as miR569 that is part of the amplicon, scientists were able to increase cell death in vitro and in vivo.
+MicroRNAs are short, noncoding RNA molecules important to controlling gene expression.

-The study was featured in this month’s issue of Cancer Cell.
+The study was featured in last month’s issue of Cancer Cell.

 However, when miR569 expression was “silenced” or decreased, TP53INP1 levels were increased and survivability outcomes improved.
 In effect, targeting miR569 sensitizes ovarian and breast cancer cells overexpressing miR569 to the commonly used chemotherapy agent cisplatin, which impacts its effectiveness.

-“The discovery that miRNAs are potent regulators of RNA stability and translation dramatically change our understanding of the mechanisms controlling protein levels, and further provided a therapeutic approach to a number of targets that have previously been designated as ‘undruggable’,” said Mills.
+“The discovery that miRNAs are potent regulators of RNA stability and translation dramatically changes our understanding of the mechanisms controlling protein levels, and further provides a therapeutic approach to a number of targets previously designated as ‘undruggable,’” said Mills.